zztant/simple_scheme/README.md

-#A simple interpreter for functional language Scheme
+# A simple interpreter for functional programming language Scheme

 ## Main implementations:
  1.car, cdr, pair, list, lambda, let ,cond, if, call/cc, define, define-syntax and so on